 Effective use of ICT

-ICT is an integral part of learning and teaching in the Art department.
+ICT is an integral part of learning and teaching in the Art Department.
 At all key stages Using ICT is incorporated into every scheme of work to ensure pupils gain competent and confident skills in numerous ICT applications such as Photoshop, I Movies, Final Cut Express and Microsoft Paint.

-The Art Department have a newly refurbished Apple Mac suite which Moving Image Arts pupils use for Film Editing, A – Level, GCSE and Key stage 3 pupils use it for Photoshop, animation and Project research.
+The Art Department have a newly refurbished Apple Mac suite which Moving Image Arts pupils use for Film Editing, A Level, GCSE and Key Stage 3 pupils use it for Photoshop, animation and project research.

-The Art and Design programme for Key Stage 3 is organised to build on the work of the primary school.
+The Art and Design Programme for Key Stage 3 is organised to build on the work of the primary school.
 Pupils are involved in projects that allow them to experiment with and gain skills in a range of media such as ceramics, textiles, paint, print, graphic design and collage, amongst many others.
 This provides a strong foundation which pupils can build on for GCSE.

 GCSE pupils are following the AQA specification for Art and Design.
-In this course pupils complete 2 units of work (course work 60 % and exam 40%).
+In this course pupils complete 2 units of work (coursework 60 % and exam 40%).
 In the coursework pupils complete 2 projects in which they experiment with a number of ideas and a range of media as well as complete research on relevant Artists.
 This leads further development of ideas that culminates in a final piece for each project.
-The GCSE exam in externally set, pupils are given a theme for which they create a body of work and final piece.
+The GCSE exam is externally set, pupils are given a theme for which they create a body of work and final piece.
 The final piece is completed in a 10 hour period under examination conditions.

-For years 13-14 the A – Level Art and Design programme is planned to provide a broad well-balanced and coordinated course.
+For Years 13-14 the A Level Art and Design Programme is planned to provide a broad well-balanced and coordinated course.
 Through practical work, students acquire competence and confidence in planning projects, working independently and in communicating, presenting and evaluating their ideas.
 During these years pupils are given valuable experience and a sound foundation for further education and employment.

 Moving Image Arts

-Moving Image Arts is delivered at A-Level.
-This A-Level follows the CCEA specification.
-During this A – Level pupils will learn and develop skills in the Art and process of film making.
+Moving Image Arts is delivered at A Level.
+This A Level follows the CCEA specification.
+During this A Level pupils will learn and develop skills in the art and process of film making.
 Pupils will also gain analytical skills through the study of film.
 This innovative subject is challenging yet fun.
 Pupils will create 2 films over the course of the 2 years and will develop skills and understanding in planning, filming, editing, creating sound and lighting, preparing sets and props, working with actors, animation techniques, special effects and many more!